iree-org/iree/docs/website/docs/developers/general/contributing.md

 Once you are a member of the iree-org GitHub organization, you can request to join any of the teams on <https://github.com/orgs/iree-org/teams>.

-!!! note - "Note: other GitHub organizations"

-    Work on IREE sometimes spans other GitHub organizations like [shark-infra](https://github.com/shark-infra/).
-Reach out to a project
-    member if you would also like access to repositories in those organizations.

 ### :octicons-git-branch-16: Branch naming

 Most work should be done on